 Now is a great time to do a social media marketing audit and figure out what is and isn’t working for your brand.
-You should create an Excel spreadsheet to help you keep track of the information you learn from your audit.
-The six steps below will take you through a basic but effective social media review.
+Use the six steps below will take you through a basic but effective social media review.

 6 Steps to a Social Media Audit